Skip to main content

 • Dropbox

-If you're on the Elite plan, connect your document repository first:
+If you are on the Elite plan, connect your document repository first:

-1. Go to Settings & Apps from your main menu
+1. Go to Settings & Apps from the main menu.

-8. Select your main folder where all Uku documents will be stored
+8. Select the main folder where all Uku documents will be stored.

 Configure Folder Structure Settings